PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/error_handling_en.md

 # Error Handling

 This section will introduce the error information when an exception occurs, so as to help you better understand the Dynamic-to-Static error information.
-When running the transformed static graph code, the internal can be divided into two steps: the dynamic graph code is transformed into the static graph code, and the static graph code is run.
+When running the transformed static graph code, the internal procedure can be divided into two steps: the dynamic graph code is transformed into the static graph code, and the static graph code is run.
 We will introduce the error reporting in these two steps.

 ## Exceptions in Dynamic-to-Static Transformation

 If ProgramTranslator cannot transform a function, it will display a warning message and try to run the function as-is.

 In the following code, the function `inner_func` is transformed before calling.
-When calling `inner_func` in `x=inner_func(data)`, it is not allowed to transform repeatedly, and a warning message will be given:
+When calling `inner_func` in `x = inner_func(data)`, it is not allowed to transform repeatedly, and a warning message will be given:

 ```python
 import paddle